joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ## Considerations when using Kubernetes distributions
 {: #console-deploy-k8-considerations}

-Before attempting to install {{site.data.keyword.blockchainfull_notm}} Platform on Azure Kubernetes Service, Amazon Web Services, Rancher, Amazon Elastic Kubernetes Service, or Google Kubernetes Engine, you should perform the following steps.
+Before you attempt to install the {{site.data.keyword.blockchainfull_notm}} Platform on Azure Kubernetes Service, Amazon Web Services, Rancher, Amazon Elastic Kubernetes Service, or Google Kubernetes Engine, you should perform the following steps.
 Refer to your Kubernetes distribution documentation for more details.

-1. Ensure a load balancer with a public IP is configured in front of the Kubernetes cluster.
+1. Ensure that a load balancer with a public IP is configured in front of the Kubernetes cluster.
 2. Create a DNS entry for the IP address of the load balancer.
 3. Create a wild card host entry in DNS for the load balancer.
-This is a `DNS A` record with a wild card host.
+This entry is a `DNS A` record with a wild card host.

     For example, if the DNS entry for the load balancer is `test.example.com`, the DNS entry would be:
     ```